jeremenichelli/jeremenichelli.github.io/_posts/2016-06-23-building-component-based-app-vue.md

 Of course, the **.vue** extension is not a valid module you can import.

-To transpile this to something the browser can actually render, a [loader][vue-loader] for Webpack and a [transform][vueify] for Browserify are available to add them as more step to your bundling process.
+To transpile this to something the browser can actually render, a [loader][vue-loader] for Webpack and a [transform][vueify] for Browserify are available.

-If you're building a web app you should be already using them either way, _right?_

 #### CLI